dtolonen/Hive_42_Helsinki_Piscine_August_2019/README.md

 <br>

-## For information about Hive Helsinki:
+## For more information about Hive Helsinki:
 https://www.hive.fi/en/